OlleLindgren/pyrefact/README.md

 ### Readability

-* Invert `if`/`else` to put the smaller block first.
 * De-indent code with early `continue` and `return` statements.
+* Replace for loops with immediate `if` conditions with `filter`
+* Remove commented code
+* Move code into primitive functions.
 * Replace loops that only fill up lists or sets with comprehensions.
+* Invert `if`/`else` to put the smaller block first.
 * Rename variables, functions and classes with conventions.
-* Move code into primitive functions.
-* Replace for loops with immediate `if` conditions with `filter`
-* Remove commented code
+* Rewrite defaultdict-like use of dictionaries with collections.defaultdict()

 ### Performance